-Airbourne provides a varied flying programme on all four afternoons; Thursday being the quietest and building to a very busy weekend.
-Also expect early evening flying on at least one of the weekend days, with lighting and fireworks on aircraft, and an evening firework display.
+Airbourne always provides a varied flying programme on all four afternoons; Thursday being the quietest and building to a very busy weekend.
+This year is the 25th year for the show and some anniversary treats have been lined up.

-More details will be here when announced.
-In the meantime, our review of the 2016 show and overview of shows in earlier years will give you a taste of what to expect.
+More displays are listed in the table and further details and displays will be here when announced.
+In the meantime, our overview of shows in earlier years will give you a taste of what to expect.

 Airbourne is Eastbourne's International air show, held on Eastbourne's seafront from Thursday until Sunday, usually two weeks before the August Bank Holiday weekend.
 This is a free seaside airshow (an unsuccessful charging experiment in 2008 was not repeated).